ealtintas/turpiece/README.md

 # turpiece

-An optimized tokenizer for Turkish inspired from wordpiece
+A tokenizer which optimized for Turkish and inspired from wordpiece algorithm.